-Pay off high interest credit cards.
+Pay off high-interest credit cards.
 This is a big one that helps your down payment and your credit score.
-Start off with your credit card that has the highest interest and make it a priority to have your balance gone.
+Start off with your credit card that has the highest interest, and make it a priority to zero your balance.
 Then, move on to the next one.
 If possible, it may be easier to simply transfer your outstanding balances to your credit card with the lowest interest rate.

 - Skip or take a “budget” vacation

 - Cook at home more often